Harsidak/FYnance/README.md

 ├── build.py             # Unified launcher script
 └── requirements.txt     # Backend dependencies
 ```

+## 🤝 Contributing
+We welcome contributions!
+Please see [CONTRIBUTION.md](./CONTRIBUTION.md) for our roadmap, known bugs, and research context.

 ## 🔒 Security Note
 - **API Keys**: Never commit your `.env` file.
 It is included in `.gitignore`.